canders1/ProSPer/README.md

 This script calculates 3 kinds of accuracy: overall accuracy in the 5-way prediction task; accuracy in the 2-way come/go task; and accuracy in the 2-way non-perspectival motion verb task.

 It also prints accuracy breakdowns by corpus, embedding type, perspective-holder, and tense.

+To get the scores rather than summary statistics, you may prefer to run getAllScores.py, which returns results ranked by model performance on each item.

+Note: some models output log probabilities, others probabilities.
+You may need to use the scripts in LMs/score-conversion to convert to log format (which is expected by getAllScores.py).

 # Human data